abodelot/wallbreaker/README.md

 How to play?
 ------------

-Move your mouse to catch the ball.
+- Move your mouse to catch the ball.
-Click to release balls glued to sticky paddle.
+- Click to release balls glued to sticky paddle.
+- Click to shoot lasers with laser paddle.

 How to use the editor?